Degrees from the BENELUX and the Baltic States

 Recognised training institutions

-German-speaking Community of Belgium
+• German-speaking Community of Belgium

 Diplomas not covered by automatic recognition

-The Benelux Decisions M(2015)3 and M(2018)1 refer only to higher education diplomas awarded after initial training study programmes.
-As a result, some academic degrees, and in particular the specialisation degrees, are omitted from automatic recognition.
-The exclusion of a diploma from automatic recognition does not, however, in itself exclude the possibility of recognition through the normal procedure for registration in the Register of formal higher education qualifications.
+The Benelux Decisions M(2015)3 and M(2018)1 and the Treaty of 14 September 2021 relate exclusively to diplomas awarded after completion of initial training.
+Therefore, some Belgian academic degrees, and in particular specialisation degrees, are omitted from automatic recognition.
+However, this exclusion is without prejudice, in itself, to possible recognition through the normal procedure for registration in the register of formal higher education qualifications.
+The list below gives an indication of some higher education qualifications not covered by automatic recognition:

 • Flemish Community of Belgium

-Schakelprogramma, bachelor na bachelor (ba-na-ba), master na master (ma-na-ma), postgraduaat
+Schakelprogramma, bachelor na bachelor (ba-na-ba), master na master (ma-na-ma), Postgraduaat

 • French Community of Belgium